OfficeChromatography/TLC-MS_manager/README.md

 In case of installation problems, the log file ```TLC-MS_manager-Ubuntu_install.txt``` (in home/) can be checked for error messages concerning, for example, missing dependencies.

-## Raspberry Pi 4B image
+## Raspberry Pi OS image

 Follow [this link](https://jlubox.uni-giessen.de/dl/fiUZYxykrZFXuFq645QXKEC6/TLCMS_RPi4.img.gz) to download an image of a Raspberry Pi OS with the installed TLC-MS_manager, last updated 2021-02-10 (2.1 GB).

 - Flash the image onto an SD card (>= 16 GB), best using the Raspberry Pi Imager (https://www.raspberrypi.org/software/).
-- Insert the SD card into the Raspberry Pi 4B and boot the system.
+- Insert the SD card into the Raspberry Pi 4B with 4 GB RAM and boot the system.
 - Configure the Raspberry Pi for your purposes (language, keyboard).
 - User name: pi, password: tlcms
 - Configure a proper time server: